tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG leaf that holds the name of a TE Tunnel.
 The name of the TE Tunnel uniquely identifies the tunnel within the TE tunnel list.
-The name of the TE Tunnel can be formatted as a Uniform Resource Indicator (URI) by including the namespace to ensure uniqueness of the name amongst all the TE Tunnels present on devices and controllers.
+The name of the TE Tunnel can be formatted as a Uniform Resource Indicator (URI) by including the namespace to ensure uniqueness of the name among all the TE Tunnels present on devices and controllers.
 The configured TE Tunnels can be reported with the name of the device embedded within the TE Tunnel name.
 For TE Tunnels initiated by the controller, the controller is responsible